grega/pico-projects/inky-frame-weather-dashboard/README.md

 - MicroSD card
 - WiFi connection

-The case case was sourced from [MakerWorld](https://makerworld.com/en/models/210940-inky-frame-7-3-clean-cover-snap-on-easy-print#profileId-230780) and printed using PLA.
+The snap-on case was sourced from [MakerWorld](https://makerworld.com/en/models/210940-inky-frame-7-3-clean-cover-snap-on-easy-print#profileId-230780) and printed using PLA.

 ## Setup Instructions

 See Pimoroni's installation guide to get the firmware installed: https://github.com/pimoroni/inky-frame

-In order to run the code locally ie. to test using `ascii.py` (assumes [asdf](https://asdf-vm.com/)):
+In order to run the code locally ie. to test the display output using `ascii.py` (assumes [asdf](https://asdf-vm.com/)):

 ```
 asdf install